Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 Walsh had to agree.

 "Alright.
-We’ve got… five minutes until the paras can drop." he said.
+We’ve got... five minutes until the paras can drop." he said.
 "I’ll set it up.
-LIGHTWEIGHT, you… get ready."
+LIGHTWEIGHT, you... get ready."

 *"Just so we’re clear, I get to fuck your sister after this, right?"*